 Annual billing drops Creator to $24/month and Business to $126/month.
 But here's the part that matters more than any of that.

 The credit trap.
-HeyGen's Avatar IV — the good one, the one that looks realistic — costs 20 credits per minute of video.
+According to the HeyGen pricing page, Avatar IV - the good one, the one that looks realistic - costs 20 credits per minute of video.
 Creator gives you 200 credits per month.
 That's 10 minutes of Avatar IV video per month.
 Not 30 minutes.
 Ten.

 Credits don't roll over.
 If you don't use them by month-end, they're gone.
 You can buy 300 additional credits for $15/month, but that still only gets you 25 minutes total.